Yuriitwo/VC-MP-Language-System/README.md

 # Multi-Language System

 Welcome to the Multi-Language System!
 This is a project that allows you to add 3 languages, but you can implement more languages by adding base functions.
 In this example, the available languages are Portuguese, English, and Spanish.
+This system was developed with the assistance of (LBR)Diego^.

 ## Installation